 Tennessee Department of Mental Health and Substance Abuse Services, Division of Clinical Leadership in Collaboration, Division of Substance Abuse Services (2016)

 Defines screening tests and explains some of the relevant concepts that make a screening tool valuable.
 It also walks readers through choosing a screening tool and offers several different tools and resources for professionals.

 Substance Use Screening and Assessment Instruments Database

-Assists clinicians and researchers to find instruments used for screening and assessment of substance use and substance use disorders
+Assists clinicians and researchers in finding instruments used for screening and assessment of substance use and substance use disorders

 U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (2013)